-I, as a senior member of the management staff of this generating station, affirm the following:
+I, as a representative of the Lead Market Participant of the generator assets,, affirm the following:

 I understand that ISO requires Generators to regularly achieve Claimed Capability when called upon to do so.
 I understand that Capabilities must reflect, with reasonable accuracy, a Generator's physical characteristics, the interdependence of common elements and auxiliaries located within a multi- Generator generating station, and the deployment of operating personnel required for Generator and/or station achievement of Claimed Capability.